-Things to consider when replacing your roof
+Things to consider when replacing roof

+Looking for roofing experts for replacing roof in your home?
 A good roof is one of the most important parts of your home.
 It’s what protects you from rain, hail, sleet, and snow.
 But perhaps more importantly, it also protects you from water damage to your walls and ceilings caused by ice dams or leaking roofs.
 And in some climates, it’s the only thing protecting your family from heat exhaustion in the summer months when temperatures soar well into triple digits.
 So before you make any decisions about replacing a roof on your house, here are eight things to consider first:

 Roofing materials vary widely in quality–and not just in price!
 Consider how long each material lasts (roof shingles typically last 20 years), how easy they are to install (roof shingles typically require a team of two for installation), and how much work it will be if you have to replace them down the road (roof shingles are easier to take up and replace).